 6. Technical Indicators and Stock Price Movements

 Technical analysis involves using indicators such as moving averages and volume trends to predict future stock price movements.
-For example, a 50-day moving average smooths out daily price fluctuations, helping investors identify longer-term trends.

-Rising trading volumes during a stock price increase often signal strong market interest.
 By understanding technical indicators, you can make smarter decisions when buying or selling stocks.

 Did you know?